DigitallyGray/DigitallyGray/README.md

+# Information and Stuff

-I’m @DigitallyGray
+I’m @DigitallyGray or just DigitallyGray.

-Call me Digi.
+Call me Gray, Digital, Tally (if youre weird), or preferably Digi.

+I've been programming for about 1 year.

+## Boring Stuff

+He/Him | Got the tism.

+## Intrests & Hobbies

-I'm interesting in software and game development.
+I'm interested in software and game development.
 I like problem solving.

-I've been programming for about 1 year.
+Im also intrested in UX and UI design.
+I find those fun challenges, because you have to create an appealing design, and then put yourself in the users shoes.

+I also make music, mostly for fun, I don't think any of it is good.

+## Projects

-I have 3, arguably 2, finished projects under my belt.
+I have 2 finished projects under my belt.

-The first was one in Python, simple Todo List generator (What I learnt here hard carried me in uni the).
+#### The first one was in Python, simple Todo List generator.
 It could:
 - Create new todo list
 - Delete todo list
 - Add thing to todo list
 - Remove thing from todo list
 - Swap two things from todo list
+This project taught me a lot, though I still was a bit of a mess, I didn't even know of proper naming conevntions back then either.

-The second was my first uni project, simple library system in java.
-Not going to explain this one.
+#### The second one was my first uni project, simple library system in java.
+- Add book
+- Remove book
+- List book
+- etc... you get the idea

-The other one (not calling it my third) was a mess straight from hell, not talking about it.
+There is technically another one (also a uni project), but that was a mess straight from hell.
+It was a group project, i'm not talking about it.
 (It used javascript.)

-Intrested in UX and UI design, I find those fun challenges.
-I also make music, mostly for fun, don't think I'm good.

-He/Him | Got the tism.
+Wouldn't even call it finished...

+## AI Disclaimer:

-I use Generative AI for debugging and asking general questions.
+I use Generative AI for asking general questions and debugging.
-I would never ask it to generate the logic to my code, you have to be genuinely be moronic to even remotely think thats a good idea.
+I would never ask it to generate the logic for my code, you have to be genuinely be moronic to even remotely think thats a good idea.
 No, my broken mess logic is all, unfortunately, authentically me... unfortunately.

 <!---